kevohm/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

+# more_singly_linked_lists
-# How to use linked lists
+* How to use linked lists
-# Start to look for the right source of information without too much help
+* Start to look for the right source of information without too much help